 In Type A languages there is no special negative existential predicator, but the negation of the affirmative existential is performed by the verbal negator.
 This is common in Chadic languages.
-In Pa’anci, a West Chadic language, the affirmative existential ani occurs with the regular verbal negator wa to negate existence as in (1).
-The negator wa also occurs in final position in utterances with verbs and is post-posed only by a sentence-level emphatic particle na as in (2).
+In Pa’anci, a West Chadic language, the affirmative existential ani occurs with the regular verbal negator wa to negate existence as in (1a).
+The negator wa also occurs in final position in utterances with verbs and is post-posed only by a sentence-level emphatic particle na as in (1b).
 Skinner (1979: 102) notes that ani is derived from a “locative verb feature bundle” ánà, followed by an associative preposition i.
-(3) is an example of an affirmative existential utterance.
+(1c) is an example of an affirmative existential utterance.

+(1) Pa’anci

-(1) ani ambi wa
+ani ambi wa

 one.CONT.ASSC water NEG